 Skatepark

-I did also notice as a side note that the reopening schedule includes Yoga at a decent hour (10 am).
+Group activities include yoga at a decent hour (10:30 am).
 Kudos to that.
 I don’t know why so many resorts insist on waking up a vacationing mom to watch the sunrise on her yoga mat.
-I may want to watch the sunrise on occasion but I also like to sleep.
+I may want to watch the sunrise on occasion, but I also like to sleep on my family trips.
+There are also organized pickleball, dodgeball, and other activities.
+Campland certainly earns its name!

 You can’t really tell but I swear I enjoyed it © Howard Nehdar